letoram/arcan/README.md

 Aclip is a clipboard manager similar to Xclip.
 It allows for bridging the clipboard between a desktop environment like Durden, and that of an X server.

-This requires that clipboard bridging has been allowed (disabled by default for security reaons).
+This requires that clipboard bridging has been allowed (disabled by default for security reasons).
 In Durden this is activated via global/settings/system/clipboard where you can control how much clipboard access the tool gets.

 ## Aloadimage

 Aloadimage is a simple sandboxing image loader, similar to xloadimage.
 It is useful both for testing client behavior when developing applications using arcan, but also as an image viewer in its own right, with reasonably fast image loading, basic playlist controls and so on.

 ## Vrbridge

 VR bridge is an optional input driver that provides the arcan\_vr binary which adds support for various head-mounted displays.
 More detailed instructions on its setup and use can be found as part of the Safespaces project mentioned in the 'Related Projects 'section.

 ## Trayicon

 Arcan-trayicon is a tool that chain-loads another arcan client, along with two reference images (active and inactive).
 It tries to register itself in the icon-tray of a running arcan application, though it must explicitly enable the support.
 In Durden, this is done via the path:

     global/settings/statusbar/buttons/right/add_external=tray